+This course focuses on the students' preparedness for the IECD doctoral program.
+Objectives include the demonstration of entry level foundational doctoral level competencies, ethical attitudes, APA formatting, critical thinking, and academic writing.
 This course introduces students to the world of academic research and scholarly writing.
 Students will learn how to: locate peer-reviewed sources; critique research articles and other scholarly literature; use APA format; write literature reviews; utilize citations as evidence in writing; engage in the writing process by receiving feedback and making revisions; and use an electronic reference manager.
-Assignments for this course are coordinated with assignments for IECD-520; in IECD-519, students will receive feedback on drafts that they will eventually submit in IECD-520.